-Conducting research, development, and evaluation of cyber components and systems, and developing solutions for processing large, high-dimensional datasets acquired from diverse sources, including speech, imagery, text, and network traffic
+Conducting research, development, and evaluation of cyber components and systems, and developing solutions for processing large, high-dimensional datasets acquired from diverse

 Cyber researcher Brandon John prepares an experiment to demonstrate environmental effects on security primitives within a circuit as part of the Hardware Security Analysis Testbed.
 These tests show how both temperature and humidity can affect the operation of encapsulated integrated circuits.